Nurturing Neurodiversity

 Small Group

-These small group sessions are specifically designed for children who are not able to access our other group workshops due to needing a small group size, or who need additional adult support.
-Our nurturing environment is tailored for children aged 4-12 with complex needs such as Autism, ADHD, and Global Developmental Delay.
+These small group sessions are specifically designed for children who may not be able to attend our larger group workshops—whether due to the need for a quieter, more structured environment, or because they require additional adult support.
+Our nurturing setting is tailored for children aged 4–12 with complex needs such as Autism, ADHD, and Global Developmental Delay.

 Our Team